 Drag and drop the column headers to change their order.
-Click the $\nabla$ or Control-click on a column header to choose which columns are visible.
+Click the ∇ or Control-click on a column header to choose which columns are visible.

 You can type the first few letters of a record's title to select it.
-Double-clicking a record in the list (or pressing Return) is equivalent to choosing Open With External Viewer.
+Double-clicking a folder or mailbox in the list opens it in the same window.
+Double-clicking a file is equivalent to choosing Open With External Viewer.
 Option-double-clicking is equivalent to choosing Open Source URL.
-Press Enter to rename the selected file or Option-Enter to change its title.
+Press Enter (or Return) to rename the selected file or Option-Enter (or Option-Return) to change its title.